"Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.."

 Meals & Place to Spend The Night

-Palms Presbyterian Church and other Beaches area churches partner with Mission House to provide meals and a warm place to spend the night for the homeless at the beaches.
-Shelter nights are determined by the Mission House staff, usually when the weather is expected to be 40 degrees or below.
-In the past, some 50 to 100 men and women have responded to the hospitality, and are provided a warm dinner and breakfast, as well as a blanket and place to sleep.
-In a usual year, Palms hosts the homeless for three to four nights, and up to six nights during severe winters.
-The Cold Weather Shelter needs both women and men volunteers.
+Beaches homeless individuals and families have no overnight shelter available at the beaches.
+Palms Presbyterian Church and other beaches area churches partner with Mission House to provide overnight refuge for the beaches homeless community.
+Shelter nights are determined by the Mission House staff, usually when the wind chill is expected to be 40 degrees or below, or if there is an extraordinary summer storm/nor’easter or hurricane when the beaches residents do not have to evacuate.
+We are able to serve up to 100 or more people in fellowship hall, where we provide a warm dinner and breakfast, a lunch to go, blankets, and a warm, dry place to sleep.
+In a typical year, Palms welcomes the homeless for three or four nights, and up to six nights during severe winters.
+The Inclement Weather Shelter needs both women and men volunteers.
 Shifts are available in three-hour increments.
-Palms disciple Craig Sharkey leads this important ministry and can be contacted at (904) 237-7991.
-Please consider helping at the Cold Weather Shelter.
+Palms disciple Donna Rex leads this important ministry and can be contacted at firstname.lastname@example.org or 904-910-9140.
+This is a wonderful way for you to share Christ’s love and provide hope to those who are in need.
+Our guests’ stories will touch your heart in ways you can never imagine!

 CHILDREN & FAMILIES